I had an odd experience today.

 Wikipedia tells us that “the Jewish question” referred to an increasingly antisemitic European debate, continuing for two centuries and culminating in Nazi Germany, regarding the place of Jews in society.
 This post observes that the discussion has not necessarily ended, because the pattern of Jewish exceptionalism observed in interwar Germany (as described in my previous post) has been obtrusive in postwar American mass entertainment.
 It is unlikely that people who don’t like Jews will simply overlook the connections made in this post.
 The essential argument here is that, as in interwar Germany, if you do everything possible to make yourself preeminent among those who abuse and ridicule traditionalists, you cannot be surprised at the ferocity of their eventual retort.
 The suggested solution is simply to pursue change more thoughtfully and less dismissively.

 My odd experience, today, was that I read an article in a relatively moderate conservative American publication.
 The odd thing about it was that, if that article had mentioned Jews as frankly as this post does, it would not have been out of place in pre-Nazi Germany.
 Having known some rather anti-Jewish WASPs in New York circa 1980, I was interested in making explicit the whisper and the wink underlying Merry’s words (regardless of whether he, personally, had any such thing in mind).

-I do think there is a legitimate concern about social outsiders who disrupt the party because they, personally, weren’t invited; and I also think there is a legitimate concern about not inviting everyone to the party.
+I do think there can be legitimate concerns about social outsiders who disrupt the party because they, personally, weren’t invited; and I also think there can be legitimate concerns about parties to which some are not invited.
 In the end, I found Merry persuasive.
-I would have found him more persuasive, and the implications of his perspective less worrisome, so if he had taken a less oppositional, more honestly ambivalent stance toward the good and the bad of Lenny Bruce.
+I would have found him more persuasive, and the implications of his perspective less worrisome, if he had taken a less oppositional, more honestly ambivalent stance toward the good and the bad of Lenny Bruce.